gene-git/blog/dual-root.rst

 Now was have /boot being the 'actively booted' efi.
 We have overcome the trickiest part of all this.

+If dual-root-tool is run with no arguments, it wll print information about the currently booted <esp>.
+It also supports a "-b" option to bind mount */boot* - this is what the *bind-mount-efi.service* uses.
+It will also be used in the next section to sync the current booted <esp> to the alternate <esp> using the *-s* option.

 Now  is a good time to reboot - all should work and you should have /boot from the actively booted
 <esp>.